-There are a number of insurance types of which to be aware:
+There are 3 different insurance types in New Zealand of which to be aware:

-- Third-party property only: Cheap car insurance for third-party property damage liability only.
+- Third-party: Cheap car insurance for damage to third-party vehicle and/or property only.

 - Third party fire and theft: Damage liability, as well as cover for car theft and fire damage.
 It does not include protection for collision or accident damage, so if you only have this and an uninsured driver hits you, it is up to you to cover all costs.

-- Comprehensive car insurance: The highest level of protection available that covers damage liability, collision, fire, theft, hail, flooding, vandalism and more.
+- Comprehensive: The highest level of protection available that covers damage liability, collision, fire, theft, hail, flooding, vandalism and more.
 It frequently includes extra benefits, such as free roadside assistance, cover for towing costs and emergency accommodation cover.

 Is comprehensive car insurance worth the cost?

 You might not need a comprehensive policy if you are only going to drive short distances.
 However, for overseas visitors driving on isolated roads, or otherwise travelling long distances around New Zealand, comprehensive car insurance is a matter of safety.

 - Comprehensive car insurance is the only policy type with collision cover.

 - Without comprehensive car insurance, there is a genuine chance of being stranded in a remote location after an accident.

 - Insurance providers tailor many comprehensive car insurance extras for long-distance travel, including emergency accommodation cover.

 Some of the specific things you can usually only get with comprehensive car insurance include: